 Every year, Aussies are getting hospitalised after falling from a ladder more often than any other type of DIY injury.

-Falls are the leading cause of injury, often resulting in serious injuries including broken bones, vertebrae factures, open wounds and even head injuries including concussion.
+Falls are the leading cause of injury, often resulting in serious injuries including broken bones, vertebrae fractures, open wounds, and even head injuries including concussion.
 But it is not just ladders that we are falling off.
-We are also falling from scaffolding, falling thru buildings or structures and even falling from trees (presumably this is while lopping/pruning).
+We are also falling from scaffolding, falling thru buildings or structures, and even falling from trees (presumably this is while lopping/pruning).

 Consider alternatives such as:

 - Hire a qualified tradesperson for high risk jobs that involve heights.
 If that is not possible, then perhaps the task can wait.

 - Ask yourself, can you use a step stool instead of a ladder?

 - Is a ladder the best tool for the job?
 For example, if you are cleaning gutters, perhaps a long-handled device would be better?